-- Finally, add more chocolate to the top of each pan and once again prod and and tilt your chocolate into those pretty corners.
+- Finally, add more chocolate to the top of each tart and once again prod and and tilt your chocolate into the corners.

-- Allow this to sit up in the fridge for at least an hour before serving.
+- Allow this to set in the fridge for at least an hour before serving.

 - I like to let the tarts sit out at room temperature for about 10 minutes before eating so that the chocolate isn't rock hard.